 Part of an integrative pest control strategy includes minimizing conditions that can lead to an infestation.
-So let’s take a look at which trees are most susceptible to termite damage and what you can do about it.
+So let’s take a look at which trees are most susceptible to termite attacks and what you can do about it.

-Typically termites will start at the root of the palm tree and work their way up to the base.
+Typically these termites will start at the root of the palm tree and work their way up to the base.
 They can feed off a palm tree for years before there’s any noticeable damage.
 Usually, homeowners will notice mud and mounds around the base of the palm tree because the termite tunnels are inside the tree.

 Some palms also have dead fronds don’t fall off and become an easy meal for termites.
 If you have palms in your yard, remove fronds as soon as they begin to turn brown and regularly check around the base for termite activity.

 Fruit trees also appear to be a prime target for termites, but they aren’t going after the sweet produce.
 Mango trees and peach trees in particular seem to attract these bothersome insects.
 Young citrus trees are also known to get attacked by termites with reports going as far back as 1927.